acch/XML-to-bootstrap/README.md

 ## Installation

-1. XML-to-Bootstrap requires a XSLT processor such as [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html), [Node.js](https://www.nodejs.org/):
+1. XML-to-Bootstrap requires a XSLT processor such as [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html), as well as [Node.js](https://www.nodejs.org/):

   On Red Hat-like Linux: